TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Related Work

-\textbf{Reinforcement Learning (RL) for VLA models.} RL policies can continue to improve robustness post-deployment through online interaction and feedback from the environment~\cite{tan2025interactive}.
+\textbf{Reinforcement Learning (RL) for VLA Models.} RL policies can continue to improve robustness post-deployment through online interaction and feedback from the environment~\cite{tan2025interactive}.
 Existing RL post-training approaches for VLAs follow two primary paradigms.
 Offline methods~\cite{zhang2024grape,zhang2025reinbot} optimize policies using fixed trajectories or preference data to enhance alignment and robustness.
 Alternatively, online approaches~\cite{lu2025vla,tan2025interactive,chen2025tgrpo,guo2025improving,chen2025conrft} leverage interactive simulator rollouts and iterative updates to improve task performance and stability.
 Recent work has started to bring \emph{real-world} RL to physical robots by training policies directly through on-robot interaction, often leveraging human-in-the-loop feedback and safety-aware data collection to improve sample efficiency\cite{luo2025precise,chen2025conrft,luo2023rlif,mendonca2024continuously,lei2025rl100performantroboticmanipulation,luo2024rlifinteractiveimitationlearning}.
 However, they typically require extensive real-world interaction and prolonged training, which are costly, low-throughput, and further constrained by safety risks.
-SimLauncher~\cite{wu2025simlauncher} uses a digital-twin–pretrained policy to bootstrap critic learning with simulated and real-world demonstrations, and to provide action proposals during RL.
-In this paper, we systematically analyze how the SFT data distribution constrains policy exploration and propose a high-fidelity digital twin to expand the effective exploration space and improve exploration efficiency during joint simulation and real-world post-training.
+Unlike prior methods, we systematically identify how the SFT trajectory distribution constrains effective exploration in real-world RL, and leverage a high-fidelity digital twin to expand the exploration space and improve efficiency during joint simulation and real-world post-training.